Translation quiver varieties: Motivic classes

 \begin{remark} \oper{Bl} The above definition of the involution is motivated by taking duals in rigid monoidal categories of motives.
 To see that the above involution is well-defined it is enough to show that it respects the blow-up relation \cite{bittner_universal}.
-Let $Y\sbs X$ be a closed subvariety with both $X,\,Y$ smooth and projective.
+More precisely, let $Y\sbs X$ be a closed subvariety with both $X$ and $Y$ smooth, projective and connected.
 Let $\hat X=\Bl_YX$ and $E$ be the exceptional divisor.
-Then we have the blow-up relation $[\hat X]-[E]=[X]-[Y]$.
-Let $n=\dim X$ and $k=\dim Y$, so that $(1-\bL)[E]=(1-\bL^{n-k})[Y]$.
-Then
+Then we have the blow-up relation $[\hat X]-[E]=[X]-[Y]$ and we need to show that